 Such information can be used to plan road closures, sandbagging efforts and evacuation management.
 "If there has been a major change in the way we deal with these things, it's in the short term.
 Hour by hour, we are able to factor in minor nuances and changes in direction of a storm,"

-- " Part 1 In Harm's

-Way

-- " Part 2 The Big One
+- Way " Part 2 - The Big One

 - " Part 3 Exposure's Cost

 - " Part 4 Tempting Fate

 - " Part 5 Cost of Survival

 - " Hurricane Center